Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: [unintelligible].
 So how do you keep this on the diet, and [unintelligible]?

 A: I've got all these jars with me, and I put the meat in the jars. [unintelligible], two days in the car, unwrapped, exposing the oxygen, in this plastic bag.
-Completely fresh, no stench even in the car, fish. [unintelligible] and by the time I get to the hotel, I drink the water, and then from then on, you just keep changing the ice twice a day.
+Completely fresh, no stench even in the car, fish.
+Amazing.
+But you just put it in jars, and if you have it in a cooler, just change the ice. [unintelligible] and by the time I get to the hotel, I drink the water, and then from then on, you just keep changing the ice twice a day.
 Just pour the water off in the morning, and you're [unintelligible].

 Q: So when you went on the plane, did they irradiate your...